Planck 2015 results. XX. Constraints on inflation: Conclusions

-The \Planck\ low multipole likelihood alone implies $\tau = 0.067 \pm 0.022$ \citep{planck2014-a13}, a value smaller than the value inferred using the WP polarization likelihood, $\tau = 0.089 \pm 0.013$, used in the \Planck\ 2013 papers \citep{planck2013-p08}.
+The \Planck\ low-multipole likelihood alone implies $\tau = 0.067 \pm 0.022$ \citep{planck2014-a13}, a value smaller than the value inferred using the WP polarization likelihood, $\tau = 0.089 \pm 0.013$, used in the \Planck\ 2013 papers \citep{planck2013-p08}.
 See \cite{planck2014-a15} for the important implications of this decrease in $\tau$ for reionization.
 However, the LFI $70$\,GHz and WMAP polarization maps are in very good agreement when both are foreground-cleaned using the HFI $353$\,GHz map as a polarized dust template (see \cite{planck2014-a13} for further details).
-Therefore, it is useful to construct a noise-weighted combination to obtain a joint \Planck/WMAP low-resolution polarization data set, also described in \cite{planck2014-a13}, using as a polarization mask the union of the WMAP P06 and \Planck\ lowP polarization masks and keeping 74\,\% of the sky.
-The polarization part of the combined low-multipole likelihood is called lowP+WP.
-This combined low-multipole likelihood gives $\tau = 0.071^{+0.011}_{-0.013}$ \citep{planck2014-a13}.
+Therefore, it is useful to construct a noise-weighted combination to obtain a joint \Planck/WMAP low resolution polarization data set, also described in \cite{planck2014-a13}, using as a polarization mask the union of the WMAP P06 and \Planck\ lowP polarization masks and keeping 74\,\% of the sky.
+The polarization part of the combined low multipole likelihood is called lowP+WP.
+This combined low multipole likelihood gives $\tau = 0.071^{+0.011}_{-0.013}$ \citep{planck2014-a13}.